-- All clothing worn must be modest and in good taste.
-(1 Timothy 2:8-10) - Clothing that is too short, too tight, worn-out, torn, or sloppy is not considered appropriate attire for Christian school activities.
+- All clothing worn must be modest and in good taste. - Clothing that is too short, too tight, worn-out, torn, or sloppy is not considered appropriate attire. - Male students should dress in a masculine manner and female students should dress in a feminine manner.